Describing and classifying variants

 Very strong evidence of pathogenicity would be supported by a variant that causes the production of a non-sense protein or a truncated protein where loss of function is associated with pathogenicity.
 Strong evidence would be provided by either in-vitro or in-vivo functional studies supportive of a damaging effect on the gene or gene product.
 A variant that is likely pathogenic combined with other clinical evidence would be sufficient to inform clinical decision making and management of that patient, however a variant of uncertain significance would not be.

 Re-analysis of variants

-The important point here is with the increasing usage of whole exome sequencing and gene panels growing numbers of variants of uncertain significance are being found, therefore these variants need to be recorded and documented in a way that allows them to be searchable and readily available for reanalysis.
+The important point here is that with the increasing usage of whole exome sequencing and gene panels there are growing numbers of variants of uncertain significance are being found.
+Therefore, these variants need to be recorded and documented in a way that allows them to be searchable and readily available for reanalysis.

 Over to you!